Do Go On - 425 - The WWI Christmas Truce

 Better than my grandma.

-Sorry, granny.
+Sorry, Granny.

 I also love...

-From Christmas, the leftovers, the week afterwards.
+from Christmas, the leftovers, the week afterwards.

-What are we talking about, Betoqui?
+What are we talking, buttocki?

 Yeah.